Lemon Olive Oil Snack Cake With Lemon Frosting

 - If you prefer to use cow’s milk you can use that in place of coconut milk.
 Either will work!
 I just love the lemon flavor paired with coconut milk, but I’ve made this both ways and it is delicious either way!

-- If you don’t have cake flour, you can easily make your own with my simple recipe for Homemade Cake Flour.
+- If you don’t have cake flour, you can easily make your own with my simple recipe for Homemade Organic Cake Flour.
 This is what I used in this recipe!

-- I top this with Candied Lemons, but you can also use naturally colored yellow sprinkles or fresh fruit as well.
+- I top this with candied lemons, but you can also use naturally colored yellow sprinkles or fresh fruit as well.
 This would be delicious with blueberries, strawberries, raspberries, or blackberries too!

-FAQ's
+Recipe FAQ's

 Yes, there's a simple adjustment for gluten free in the Notes at the bottom of the recipe.
 I even link the gluten free flour that was tested!